dustin1q/WPP/src/content/uiSamples/sample1.md

 ---

-title: Astro in brief
+title: Accordions
 image: Himanshu
-desc: Find out what makes Astro awesome!
+desc: Native accordions using details and summary tags.
 ---
 This is a post written in Markdown.